Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new computer support specialist

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

-Before you post your computer support specialist job, you should take the time to determine what type of worker your business need.
+Before you post your computer support specialist job, you should take the time to determine what type of worker your business needs.
 While certain jobs definitely require a full-time employee, it's sometimes better to find a computer support specialist for hire on a part-time basis or as a contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Type Of Computer Support SpecialistDescriptionHourly Rate
+Type of Computer Support SpecialistDescriptionHourly rate

 Computer Support SpecialistComputer support specialists provide help and advice to people and organizations using computer software or equipment.
 Some, called computer network support specialists, support information technology (IT) employees within their organization...
-Show More$21-43
+Show more$21-43

 Systems SupportA systems support agent is responsible for resolving system applications and network issues, performing technical configuration, and upgrading systems infrastructure.
 A systems support representative conducts regular maintenance and diagnostic tests on the computer applications to ensure its optimal performance and efficiency to support business operations and avoid delays in deliverables...
-Show More$21-42
+Show more$21-42

 Computer TechnicianComputer technicians are skilled information technology professionals who handle concerns related to computers.
 They are responsible for assisting clients in software installations, troubleshooting needs, and repair needs...
-Show More$13-26
+Show more$13-26

-Common Skills:
+Common skills:

 • Computer Support